 - Add the red layer.
 Add a half cup of frosting to the top of the cake and about 3/4 cup of frosting to the sides to make a thin crumb coat.
 Allow the crumb coat to fully dry, about an hour.

-- Once the crumb coat is dry, add the remaining frosting to the cake with a large angled icing spatula , carefully and evenly spreading it on.
+- Once the crumb coat is dry, add the remaining frosting to the cake with a large angled spatula, carefully and evenly spreading it on.
 There should be enough left over to add some piping to the bottom and top of the cake.
 Quickly add some red, white, and blue sprinkles.

-- Refrigerate the cake and serve within two days.
+- Serve the cake immediately or refrigerate the cake and serve within two days.